 I learned the basics when Apple revealed Swift 1.0 at WWDC, but it's been updated to 1.1 since. ↩

-The high end one with 512GB of storage, 2.8 GHz Intel i5 Processor and 8GB of Memory. ↩
+A modest model with 512GB of storage, 2.8 GHz Intel i5 Processor and 8GB of Memory. ↩

-I tried MarEdit and Blogo and they are both missing the features I want – I’m looking for a Poster for Mac sort of app, to manage posts and pages (separately), and publish new content easily with categories and tags in mind.
+I tried MarsEdit and Blogo and they are both missing the features I want - I'm looking for a Poster for Mac sort of app, to manage posts and pages (separately), and publish new content easily with categories and tags in mind.
 Sorting options are optional. ↩